You are currently viewing Pumpkin Decor | Using An Old Pair of Jeans

 Do any of you have a stash of old denim jeans that have holes in them, or maybe don’t fit well anymore?

-Cut the leg to the desired length.
+Then cut the leg to the desired length.

-Then trim several strips of the denim jeans about 2″ wide.
+Now cut several strips of the denim jeans about 2″ wide.

 Not to mention, that the rotary cutter itself makes it so much easier to cut straight lines!